UBC-MDS/r_outliers_utils/.github/CONTRIBUTING.md

 *  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
    Contributions with test cases included are easier to accept.

+### Submit Feedback
+If you are proposing a feature:

+- Explain in detail how it would work.
+- Keep the scope as narrow as possible, to make it easier to implement.
+- Remember that this is a volunteer-driven project, and that contributions are welcome :)
 ## Code of Conduct

 Please note that the routliersutils project is released with a